Hillsborough County Schools Approves Emergency Financial Plan

-Three weeks ago, the district received a letter from the state saying Hillsborough County Schools doesn’t come up with a plan to fix its financial deficit, the state would take over running the district’s budget.READ MORE: Several Gas Stations Out Of Gas In Tampa Bay
+Three weeks ago, the district received an ultimatum letter from the state, if Hillsborough County Public Schools doesn’t come up with a plan to fix its financial deficit, the state would take over running the district’s budget.READ MORE: Guidance Counselor Arrested For Driving Under The Influence

 The plan includes $101 million in CARES Act money from the state.
 That money will help the district correct it’s financial crisis, but also pay for teacher salaries, COVID-19 personal protection equipment and technology for students.